RobDWaller/code101/README.md

 }
 ```

-Again save the file and reload your web page and they styles will have taken effect.
+Finally save the `style.css` file and reload the browser to see the changes take effect.

-We've completed the training!!
-Well done!!
+You've now completed the training, well done!!
+You've written some code!!

 **Note:** It may be slightly confusing that we have styled the blog posts by selecting `<p>` elements as none exist in the HTML markup.
-We though added `<p>` elements to the page when we added the blog posts using JavaScript.
+We though added `<p>` elements to the page when we added the blog posts using JavaScript in task two.

 ## Further Reading and Useful Resources